burgstbt/ProgrammingAssignment3/Readme.md

----
-title: "Analysis of Activity Tracking Data"
+# Analysis of Activity Tracking Data
-output: html_document
----

 This project is about tidying, transforming and analysing data from an accelerometers eperiment from the Samsung Galaxy S smartphone.
 Detailed information about the data sets origin are available under <http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones>